claudiahodoroga/wommiez.github.io/README.md

 1. **Employers and Project Managers**: This website is designed to appeal to individuals or organizations seeking developers or artists for their projects.
 It aims to showcase my capabilities, experience, and creativity.

-2. **Fellow Creators and Artists**: the website caters to fellow artists and creators interested in networking, inspiration, or sharing ideas.
+2. **Creators and Artists**: the website caters to fellow artists and creators interested in networking, inspiration, or sharing ideas.
 It offers insights into my artistic journey and serves as a source of inspiration.

 3. **Students and Aspiring Professionals**: The website can also be valuable to students and individuals aspiring to join the field of art, design, or development.
 It provides a real-life example of a creative journey and valuable resources.